 Clearly buying something in represents a cost, but you need to gauge the return on that outlay.
-Training providers often stress the cost savings that e-Learning can bring in keeping training in-house and by making it available at the desktop.
+Training providers often stress the cost savings that e-learning can bring in keeping training in-house and by making it available on the desktop.
 This is certainly a benefit, but training catalogues may come with other costs that eat into those savings.

 Even if there’s no extra cost for the initial implementation, are there costs in ongoing maintenance?
 Do your IT or L&D people need training to maintain the Catalogues?

 Training providers are selling and the proof of what they’re selling is in the content.
 Naturally, you need to evaluate the quality and appeal of the content.
 Ask yourself if the content on offer meets industry standards?
 Is it written, edited and reviewed by recognised Subject Matter Experts?